 right to keep and bear arms was not created by government, but

-.
+rather preserved by it.
 See Thomas B. McAffee & Michael J.

 Quinlan, Bringing Forward the Right to Keep and Bear Arms: